DAHines57/GroupMe-Message-Bot/README.md

-# miniature-octo-happiness
+# GroupMe Message Bot
-GroupMe Bot Shenanigans
+GroupMe bot that parses and responds to messages in a group